citp/privacy-policy-historical/e/ep/epi/episodeinteractive.com.md

 **Security**

-Episode Interactive has put in place industry standard technical and organizational measures designed to secure your information from accidental loss and from unauthorized access, use, alteration or disclosure.
+Episode Interactive has put in place technical and organizational measures designed to secure your information from accidental loss and from unauthorized access, use, alteration or disclosure.
 However, we cannot guarantee that unauthorized third parties will never be able to overcome those measures or use your personal information for improper purposes.
 Also please note that email and messaging systems are not considered secure, so we discourage you from sending us personal information through these mediums.

+**Do Not Track**

+We currently do not participate in any “Do Not Track” frameworks that would allow us to respond to signals or other mechanisms from you regarding the collection of your information.
+We may engage third parties, such as marketing or analytics partners, who may collect information about your online activities over time and across different websites when you use our website.

 **International Transfer**